-Multi-factor authentication (aka, MFA) is a way to improve on traditional userid and password security by also requiring pass code entry or authentication from a secondary device, such as a phone, tablet or hardware token associated with your NetID.
-As of July 1, 2016 MFA becomes mandatory for use of the Duke@Work website.
-Work at Duke is used for clearing receipts, viewing pay stubs and other financial activity.
-To perform MFA enrollment, visit the OIT link below, review the page, then proceed to the page's Enroll Here link in the highlight box:
+Multi-factor authentication (aka, MFA) is a way to improve on traditional userid and password security by also requiring authentication from a secondary device, such as a phone, tablet or hardware token associated with your NetID.
+MFA is required for access of an increasing number of general Duke and specific Sociology services.
+To perform MFA enrollment, visit the OIT link below, review the page, then proceed to the page's ENROLL IN MFA NOW link in the highlight box:

 After enrolling, you should register one or more devices to use with MFA.
 To manage your MFA life after enrollment there are two key links:

 The Multi-factor Authentication Home Page - used to enroll or delete devices, generate pass codes and set MFA preferences

 The Multi-factor Authentication User Guide - provides online assistance for MFA topics

 The links above cover the how to aspects.
 The notes below are contextual to help a bit in understanding MFA complexity.

 - Each device must be registered to associate it with your Duke NetID.

 - Once registered, the device may be used for MFA purposes only by you.

 Up to 4 devices per person may be registered.